Annie Hoey: Seanad Éireann

+In June 2020, Hoey made history when she became the first out bisexual member of Ireland’s national parliament.
+From 2021 to 2023, she raised topics on LGBTQ+ issues over 25 times inside the Oireachtas, especially on parental matters and trans healthcare.
+She also championed the Dublin Gay Theatre Festival in 2022 as a “focal supporter in the Oireachtas” and has worked internationally to support LGBTQ+ rights also beyond the Irish borders.

-Hoey was one of five Labour Senators to seek a High Court ruling to determine whether the Seanad can sit before the eleven Taoiseach's nominees have been chosen.
-In July 2020, Hoey was appointed Party Spokesperson on Higher Education, Innovation and Research.
-She would go on to introduce legislation to link student nurses and midwives pay to Health Care Assistants' pay in December 2020 after months of campaigning.
+Hoey was one of five Labour senators to seek a High Court ruling to determine whether the Seanad can sit before the eleven Taoiseach's nominees have been chosen.
+In July 2020, Hoey was appointed pParty spokesperson on Higher Education, Innovation and Research.
+She introduced legislation to link student nurses and midwives pay to Health Care Assistants' pay in December 2020 after months of campaigning.

+In 2023, she campaigned for the introduction of a LungCheck screening programme, similar to that of BreastCheck or CervicalCheck.
+Hoey welcomed the news that a pilot would be getting underway when announced in April 2023.